christianparker512/christianparker512/README.md

 ### Hi there 👋

 🔭Hello.
-I'm a former educator who decided to pivot career wise during the pandemic.
+I'm a former educator who decided to pivot careerwise during the pandemic.
 I enrolled and finished a coding bootcamp and am looking for that first unique opportunity to start the next chapter of my professional career.
 🌱 I’m currently learning C#, ASP.Net and am trying to build as many websites in MVC as I can.<br>